Polyaspartic vs Epoxy: Which Floor Coating Is Right for You?

 Just because it is industrial-strength doesn't mean it has to look boring.
 We offer a massive variety of Colors and Flake Options.
 Whether you want a granite look, a terrazzo style, or something solid and bold, we have a design that fits your home.

 The flake system also adds texture.
 While we don't use the "S-word" (slip), the texture provides a nice grip underfoot, which is much safer than a smooth, glass-like epoxy finish.
-Check out our Gallery To see how we have transformed spaces just like yours.
+Check out our Gallery to see how we have transformed spaces just like yours.

 The Cost Breakdown